thecrbox/docs/docs/trampoline.md

 To access all features (e.g. fine-tune the PID if needed), *thecrbox* must be accessible via Wi-Fi network you plan to control it with.

-There’s no dedicated Android/iOS app—you’ll enter your Wi-Fi details during setup.
+There’s no dedicated Android/iOS app -- you’ll enter your Wi-Fi details during setup.

 ## Android (Improv over BLE)